justdoinc/justdo-packages/justdo-grid-gantt/README.md

 * set and get column width with setColumnWidth and getColumnWidth

+* Lock and unlock editing of dates from the gantt use

+      lockDatesEdit()
+      unlockDatesEdit()

 ### gantt-grid-formatter

 This object's functions will be used to render the information from the task_id_to_info.
 No computations